Aiven-Labs/kafka-streams-example/README.md

 It is designed to be run in a container - a `Dockerfile` and associated run script (`run.sh`) are provided.

+The project uses Gradle and Groovy for configuration.

 ## Command line arguments for the Java app

 The Java app takes the following arguments: